AY2324S2-CS2103T-T11-4/tp/docs/UserGuide.md

 :bulb: **Warning Popup:**<br>

 * Oops!
 It looks like you're about to perform an action that could lead to unintended data loss.
 No worries though - we've got your back!
-To make sure everything stays safe and sound, we just need a quick confirmation from you. <br>
+To make sure everything stays safe and sound, we just need a quick confirmation from you. <br/>
 * We have introduced toggling using your left and right arrow keys, as well as the enter key for increased efficiency.

 </div>